 3. Staff experience.
-Having experience behind a vulnerability scan is important to getting the best recommendations about your unique and individual network environments.
-For example, SecurityMetrics has been an Approved Scanning Vendor for over 10 years, and most of its in-house support staff has 4+ years of experience in vulnerability remediation, including CISSP professionals overseeing day-to-day scanning.
+Having experienced staff behind a vulnerability scan is important because they can give you the best recommendations about your unique and individual network environments.
+For example, SecurityMetrics has been an Approved Scanning Vendor for over 10 years, and most of their in-house support staff have 4+ years of experience in vulnerability remediation, including CISSP professionals overseeing day-to-day scanning.

 4. Manual verification of scan vulnerabilities.
 Agents manually verify vulnerabilities to ensure scan result accuracy.
 There will be times when you are not sure a particular vulnerability fits, or is accurate.
 Experienced support staff should be available to look at the whole picture, listen to your dispute, take necessary evidence, and begin manual verification.
 This is not a penetration test, but an excellent way to see if a particular external vulnerability is valid.
 If the vulnerability is valid, the support agents should show you how they tested for it.
 It will remain a failing item that must be fixed in order to achieve compliance.
 If it is not valid, the support staff will have the vulnerability disputed as a false positive.

 5. Unlimited scans and rescanning.
 Does it surprise you that some Approved Scanning Vendors detect over 22,000 vulnerabilities per day?
 Because new vulnerabilities are identified daily, organizations are encouraged to regularly scan their systems.
 Paying for rescanning adds up, but a good approved scanning vendor will rescan at no cost.